-Longlati Foundation will support the artist’s solo exhibition at the end of the residency, combining its collection with the artist’s creative and theoretical paths from the early years of his artistic career.
+Longlati Foundation will support the artist’s solo exhibition at the end of the residency, combining its collection with the artist’s creative and theoretical paths from the early years of her artistic career.
 The solo exhibition “Dust that Rides the Wind” is the result of the first residency program.

 As the next recipient of the Longlati Artist-in-residence Program, Zhang Yibei will collaborate with Longlati Foundation and participate in the discussion of curatorial and collecting directions.
 She will also conduct the Foundation’s space in the Shanghai Bund as a window to launch quarterly open studio events and engage in dialogues with scholars, critics, and curators from the regions.

 Zhang Yibei‘s works focus on exploring materials (substances).
 Externally, he focuses more on the composition of materials: silicone, glass, and chips are all composed mainly of silicon, but the different combinations of molecules make them appear completely different.
 Internally, the focus is on the extension of the “material”; in contrast, it is not only the material that the artist uses to create the work, but also the properties of the material itself that shape the artist, making the artist an extension and feedback of the properties of the material.